How to ask for referrals in B2B sales [7 tactics & templates]

 Finally, you must make sure to thank your customers when they provide a referral.
 Even if you don’t offer a referral reward, at the very least you should send a personal thank you message to show your appreciation - and increase the chances of them referring again.

-7 ways to get B2B referrals
+7 effective ways to ask for referrals

 Whether it’s a Zoom/Skype meeting or an old-fashioned phone call, speaking to your customer directly is far more personal and transparent than shooting them an email.